-A VISUAL Celebration
+A VISUAL CELEBRATION

 About Façade Festival

-As a whole, the project speaks to the pervasiveness of digital forms in modern life and contemplates the role that new technologies play in contemporary art, while engaging the public in a grand architectural intervention free of charge.
+As a whole, the project spoke to the pervasiveness of digital forms in modern life and contemplates the role that new technologies play in contemporary art, while engaging the public in a grand architectural intervention free of charge.

 TURNING ANY SURFACE INTO A CANVAS

 Projection Mapping is a cutting-edge technology and art form that turns any 3-dimensional object into a dynamic projection surface, or “canvas”.
 The scale and versatility of this new medium is still being explored, but what’s clear is the format’s ability to present unprecedented displays of bold creativity.
-This technology allows the artists to isolate each architectural element with their own captivating artistic expression to visually transform the Vancouver Art Gallery.
+This technology allowed the artists to isolate each architectural element with their own captivating artistic expression to visually transform the Vancouver Art Gallery.